digital-drreams/sqa3060-project/README.md

 # sqa3060-project
-An implementation of the CSCI3060 Winter 2021 lab project
+An implementation of the CSCI3060 Winter 2021 lab project.
+Complete to Phase 2.